andre487/game-of-life/README.md

 The visible field size changed to 60×40 as compared with task just for most users convenience.

-You can play this game in [life.underlime.net](http://life.underlime.net/)
+You can play this game at [life.underlime.net](http://life.underlime.net/)